YuLeiFuYun/PullToRefreshKit/README.md

 ## License

-YLRefresh is available under the MIT license.
+YLPullToRefreshKit is available under the MIT license.
 See the LICENSE file for more info.